I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Engagement on your social account is what the social media algorithms look at when they decide if your post should be promoted to more people or not.
 It’s also when people interact with your posts that your posts get visible to their followers.

 So in order to get good visibility of your content you should encourage your followers to take action on your posts.
 Try to use active language in your posts vs. passive.
-This help get more people to take action on what you post than just scrolling by.
+This help to get more people to take action on what you post than just scrolling by.

 Getting good engagement on what you post is critical for you to grow your social media presence.
-But ultimately, you’ll want to people to take further action than just liking, sharing, and commenting.
+But ultimately, you’ll want people to take further action than just liking, sharing, and commenting.
 You probably want them to become customers, follow you on other social channels, or whatever your goal is.

 This is why you need to define a set of actions that you want your followers to take, beyond just interacting with your social posts.
 You need should include these actions in your posts.
 But if you’re on Instagram you cannot link from your posts but you need to include the call to action in your bio.
 Learn more about how to create a good Instagram bio for your salon in my other article here.